ankitraz/terraform-do/README.md

-# Digital ocean module to create droplet.
+# Digital ocean terraform module to create a droplet.